Baby’s First Year: Week 2

 As set forth above, try to grab good chunks of sleep between the nighttime feeds, the evening feeds, and the first-morning feed.
 To accomplish this, organize everything you need for bed beforehand.
 Throw your pajamas on, brush your teeth, and put your water glass and sleep mask on your nightstand table.
 In my case, I have my sexy nasal strip pasted on!
 Try to prepare yourself like this in the early evening so that you can sleep from 8:30-10!
 You’ll need to tell your partner that the era of a glass of wine and romantic comedy will return in a few months.

 As explained in many of my videos and Week 1, I am a huge fan of using pumping to encourage milk supply, and I recommend pumping after each feed (as early in your baby’s life as possible) using a strapless nursing bra while you are burping your baby, and then storing this milk up during the day until you have enough to freeze.
 Do not mingle warm and cold milk in the fridge and try to freeze in small quantities when the milk is fresh, and always on the same day.
-When you pump after each feed: 1) you increase your supply, 2) you even out how much stimulation you are providing to each breast, and 3) you reduce stress since overtime you have a nice quantity of milk stored.
+When you pump after each feed: 1) you increase your supply, 2) you even out how much stimulation you are providing to each breast, and 3) you reduce stress since overtime you have a nice quantity of breastmilk stored.
 One extra ounce per feed totals 8 ounces over the course of a day, although I do not recommend pumping after nighttime feedings when you do need the sleep.
 However, I do strongly recommend pumping in the morning when many women’s milk supply tends to be at its highest point.
 Here’s a video with guidelines on how to freeze and store breastmilk.

 If you are formula feeding, consult with the pediatrician regarding what amounts you should be giving to your baby per feed.
 During the second week, your baby should consume approximately 16-32 ounces over a 24 hour period, which equals around 2.6 to 5.3 ounces per feed.
 Some experts suggest waking your baby after five hours but, as I mentioned during Week 1, I would not go this long.
 Letting your baby sleep five hours after the feeding will mean going six hours between feeds and this, in my view, is way too long and will lead to more awakenings at night.
 Even at this stage, you want to encourage your baby to eat and be awake during the day and to sleep and not eat at night.
 For this reason, I recommend feeding no less frequently than every four hours from the beginning of a feed.
 Although it is difficult to stick to a strict routine at this stage, keeping track of feedings gets you on the right track.
-That said, your schedule might look something like this:

 - 7am — 9am nap